Terriao/OpenDPC/README.md

 About 12–15 minutes for the nine sequences in one group, under the default Dichotomizing search mode.
 Each sequence converges in 4–5 paired comparisons, plus the mandatory 6 s dwell time per comparison.
 Linear mode roughly quadruples the duration.

 **Can I plug in my own distortion ladder?**
 Yes.
 The JND harness only needs an ordered set of subfolders, one per rate point, with the same frame count and indexing as the reference.
-Whether the distortions come from V-PCC, G-PCC, a learned codec, or hand-injected noise is opaque to the harness.
+Whether the distortions come from V-PCC, G-PCC, a learned codec, or hand-injected noise is opaque to the harness — preprocess them through PontZen and they load like any other sequence.

+**Why does the JND module need so much VRAM?**
+The paired-comparison view holds both the reference and the candidate distorted sequence in VRAM simultaneously, so playback never stalls on disk I/O. As a rule of thumb, free VRAM should exceed the combined packed size of the two sequences being compared.

-**What sampling method was used to make the `.ply` sequences in `test_data/`?**
+**What sampling method was used to make the sequences in `test_data/`?**
 Poisson-disk sampling via CloudCompare, with a 100 K-point cap on the densest sequences (F, M).
 Uniform random sampling produces a noisier surface and slightly destabilises the JND threshold; Poisson-disk gave the tightest pilot-study results.

 **What does `occupancyPrecision` in the rate-point table actually mean?**